keiraqz/artmosphere/README.md

 *Note: The original website is down at the termination of the Insight program.
 However, the video demo of the website is available <a href="https://youtu.be/skzZ7sosC8c"  target="_blank">here</a>.
 Slides are available <a href= "http://www.slideshare.net/KeiraZhou2/artmosphere-demo" target="_blank">here</a>.*

 Code for the web framework Flask can be found <a href="https://github.com/keiraqz/artmosphere/blob/master/flask/app/views.py"  target="_blank">here</a>.
-Front end web application can be found in <a href="https://github.com/keiraqz/artmosphere/tree/master/flask/app/templates"  target="_blank">this folder</a>.
+Code for front end web application can be found in <a href="https://github.com/keiraqz/artmosphere/tree/master/flask/app/templates"  target="_blank">this folder</a>.

 ##Table of Contents